naveen2003-21/Image-Transformation/README.md

 ### Step3:

-     Similarly Create a perspective matrix for scaling the image and using the appropriate function display the scaled image
+    Similarly Create a perspective matrix for scaling the image and using the appropriate function display the scaled image.

 ### Step4: